 In addition to CSO, ASPCC and FSA, other governance structures exist to support the CEO in decision-making.
 For example, the Retention Committee which oversees the college's academic policies and processes assists the CEO in assuring the quality of the institution by utilizing the expertise of key college personnel in assessment and decision-making.
-For continuous improvement of the institution, the Institutional Research and Evaluation Office IREO has been established to oversee the program review process, data and analysis, and the 15-Year Institutional Master Plan includes four strategic directions: Student Success, Institutional Culture, Resources, and Culture of Evidence.
+For continuous improvement of the institution, the Institutional Research and Evaluation Office IREO has been established to oversee the program review process, data and analysis, and the 15-Year Institutional Master Plan for all areas of the institution.
+The 15-Year Institutional Master Plan includes four strategic directions: Student Success, Institutional Culture, Resources, and Culture of Evidence.
 The IREO, which includes the institutional researcher and the accreditation liaison officer, reports directly to the CEO.
 The institutional assessment process, FAMED, is the mechanism in place linking institutional research, planning and resource allocation.
 [4.26]